Content

 4.

-Exhibit the ability to reflect on and critically assess secondary literature and other scholarly research on the Book of Jeremiah;
+Reflect on and critically assess secondary literature and other scholarly research on the Book of Jeremiah;

 5.

-Show evidence of the capacity to reflect theologically on the Book of Jeremiah and to critically assess its relationship to other prophetic literature in the Old Testament;
+Reflect theologically on the Book of Jeremiah and to critically assess its relationship to other prophetic literature in the Old Testament;

 6.

-Demonstrate the capacity to research and critically assess one of a number of debated topics in current scholarly study of the book of Jeremiah.
+Research and critically assess one of a number of debated topics in current scholarly study of the book of Jeremiah.

 Unit sequence